 After placing the Camp Fire it's time to gather some meat!

-The current quest requires gathering Raw Alien Meat which drops from monsters killed with a hunting style weapon.
+The current quest requires gathering Raw Steak which drops from monsters killed with a hunting style weapon.
 Since the only weapon available right now is a sword we'll go over some of the basics of melee combat.

 As outlined above, the middle L & R buttons on the hotbar are 'quickslots' bound to X. Having a weapon there is useful, requiring only a single button click to ready your sword.
 Clicking X again will return to the hotbar slot previously toggled.

 - While your sword is selected, left-click your mouse to swing.

 - Your character will face the direction of the mouse cursor, allowing you to swing at enemies behind you while running